taw00/stockfish-rpm/README.md

 build and package this application for various RPM flavors of Linux.
 The binary (installable and runnable) packages are then built via the [Fedora Project's COPR build system](https://copr.fedorainfracloud.org/coprs/taw/stockfish/).

-Note, core upstream code—for example, `Stockfish-sf_14.tar.gz`—will not be redundantly stored here.
-Those can be found ... up stream.
-What is stored in this repository are the _unique_ bits needed to build a source RPM—i.e., all the things I add, or find convenient to track within this repository.
-If you know your way around building RPMs, you will know how to work with specfile and sources found here.
+I store all *my* contributions here needed to enable building and packaging Stockfish.
+Upstream code—for example, `Stockfish-sf_14.tar.gz`—will not be redundantly stored here.
+Those can be found ...
+[upstream](https://github.com/official-stockfish/Stockfish).
+If you know your way around building RPMs, you will know how to work with the specfile and other contributions found here.

 # tl;dr&nbsp;.&nbsp;.&nbsp;.